YU-Zhejian/art_modern/docs/Install.md

 - [AMD Optimizing C/C++ and Fortran Compilers (AOCC)](https://www.amd.com/en/developer/aocc.html) should work as all versions of this compiler support C++17.
 Specifically,
   - Its first version, 3.2.0 (`AMD Clang 13.0.0 (CLANG: AOCC_3.2.0-Build#128 2021_11_12)`), was tested.
   - Its latest version, 5.0.0 (`AMD Clang 17.0.6 (CLANG: AOCC_5.0.0-Build#1377 2024_09_24)`), was tested.
+- [ARM Compiler for Linux](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Linux#Downloads) **MAY** work on ARM-based HPC systems.

 ## Essential Tools for Building